-The line-up includes community clean-ups, family fun days and even a clampdown on fly-tipping.
+The line-up includes community clean-ups, a garden party, family fun days and even a clampdown on fly-tipping.

-On Wednesday, August 21, Salix Homes’ dedicated Environment Team will be out and about in the community targeting fly-tipping, as part of the ‘Catch the Culprit’ campaign.
+On Monday, August 6, Salix Homes’ dedicated Environment Team will be out and about in the community targeting fly-tipping.

-Illegally dumped waste will be cordoned off as a ‘crime scene’, while investigations will take place to identify the perpetrators.
-After last year’s event, Salix Homes officers were able to trace eight people who’d dumped their waste, who were subsequently issued with tenancy warnings.
+Illegally dumped waste will be cordoned off as a ‘crime scene’, while investigations will take place to catch the culprits.

 Sue Sutton, executive director of operations at Salix Homes, said: